How To Start a Candle Business

 Market Your Candle Business

-Social media platforms are another way to market your business online and boost candle sales.
-You can have different social media accounts and create a marketing plan for each.
-First, understand your potential customers and what appeals to them.
-Then, sell your brand story with your marketing strategy, focusing on what separates you from the many candle makers.
+Social media platforms offer another powerful avenue for marketing your business and increasing candle sales.
+Develop platform-specific accounts and create tailored marketing plans for each.
+First, understand your potential customers and their preferences, then craft your brand story through marketing that highlights what distinguishes you from other candle makers.

 Post Flyers Around Town